 Sometimes its ok and good for everyone to un-develop something existing to uncover the hidden gems what already exists.
-May be its like Un-Develop to Innovate?
+Maybe it’s like Un-Develop to Innovate?
 Alan Turing published “Turing Test” that speculates the possibility of creating machines that think.
 In order to pass the test, a computer must be able to carry on a conversation that was indistinctive from a conversation with a human being.

-Today’s approach of Technology
+Today’s approach to Technology

 Sir Andrew Ng tells MIT that even though large tech companies have already implemented AI to improve search engines, payment systems, online maps and advertising, there is still a lot of work to be done to advance AI.
 This is work that Ng says can’t be done just by one company or a few companies.
 Everyone and everyone’s talents can be bolstered by AI to help to fill the gaps, echoing the fact that collaboration helps refine and expedite the development of valuable technologies.

-The biometric authentication feature associated with mobile wallets is a great example with promising feature but still very far from reality to a common man i.e. basic security that can catch the fraudster with behavioural biometrics though.
-With AI power to enable security features of mobile payments mean the technology could gain traction in other areas of B2B payments and escalate blockchain to generalize, any previous application of AI, but now the AI “owns itself”.
+The biometric authentication feature associated with mobile wallets is a great example with the promising feature but still very far from reality to a common man i.e. basic security that can catch the fraudster with behavioural biometrics though.
+With AI power to enable security features of mobile payments to mean the technology could gain traction in other areas of B2B payments and escalate blockchain to generalize, any previous application of AI, but now the AI “owns itself”.

 AI in FinTech and other financial services